Classifying water from soft to very hard

 - Scale becomes noticeable in kettles and heaters from around 120 mg/L upward.

-- Soap lathers poorly in hard water because calcium and magnesium react with it.
+- Soap lathers poorly in hard water because calcium and magnesium ions bind with surfactants.

 - Very hard water (over 180 mg/L) often justifies a softener to protect plumbing and appliances.